chrisabos/libarray/README.md

 # libarray
-This is an example project demonstrating the functions of an array.
+This is an example project demonstrating the functions of an array in the C programming language.
 Specifically, the theoretical efficiency of common data-structure functions like search, insert, and delete.
 This library does not allow for custom typing and is strictly programmed for integer arrays.

 ## How to use
 Compile: